FRIBDAQ/DDASToys/main/mpifit/AREADME.txt

 The Makefile produces the libFitter.so shared object.
 This can be

-1. Used as the extension library for $DAQBIN/Transformer allowing fits to be parallelized using either Threading and ZMQ or MPI.
+1. Used as the extension library for $DAQBIN/Transformer allowing fits to be parallelized using either Threading and ZMQ or MPI. ($DAQBIN/Transformer --help provides some simple documentation describing how to do this).
 2. Used as a loadable extension to Tcl that allows you to treat DDAS data from within pure Tcl scripts.
 The Makefile creates the pgkIndex.tcl index file.
-3. The tracepeek.tcl script is a pure Tcl script that can be used to
+3. The tracepeek.tcl script is a pure Tcl script that can be used to visualize DDAS data with traces and optionally fits.
+To use this, TCLLIBPATH must include $DAQROOT/TclLibs and the directory containing libFitter.so for example:
+TCLLIBPATH="$DAQROOT/TclLibs ." tclsh tracepeek.tcl
+4. Provide the DDASFitHit and FitHitUnpacker  classes which can unpack hits that have fit data appended to them.
+This class can unpack:
+   * Hits with no fit extension.
+   * Hits with fit extensions from ringblockdealer.
+   * Hits with fit extensions from Transformer

 Use the libFitter.so library with Transformer as described in the manpage for that program.
 The remainder of this document describes